 Step 5: Getting your building permit

-At this point, you’ll need to a preliminary floor plans with elevations in order to get your building permit.
-Remember, you need to include your electrical and plumbing outlines with this drawing too.
-You must follow building code and ensure that you follow the permitting office’s guidelines.
+Note that this step isn’t always applicable, but it is required when removing walls.
+At this point, you’ll need a permit-ready floor plan in order to get your building permit.
+Remember, you need to include your electrical outlines or anything that is required from a safety or code perspective with this drawing too.
+You must follow your provincial building code and ensure that you follow the permitting city guidelines.
 They can be quite strict so you’ll want to ensure you get this part right!
-The city of Calgary’s website is a wealth of information for pulling permits – just be sure that you select the right one!
+The City of Calgary’s website is a wealth of information for pulling permits.

 Step 6: Get building